Yisas/yisas.github.io/_pages/limb-wars.md

 ### Summary

 Limb Wars is a 2D video game prototype produced for the Introduction to Game Development course offered at Concordia University, by a team of 4 programmers.
-A 2-player PVP video game prototype inspired by Nidhogg, except ypur own limbs serve simultaneously as both your weapons and health points.
+A 2-player PVP video game prototype inspired by Nidhogg, except your own limbs serve simultaneously as both your weapons and health points.
 Get hit once, lose an arm.
 Get hit a second time, now you lost a leg.
 Wanna hit your enemy with something other than your punny fists?
 Use an arm, just be careful because you only have two of them.

 {% include figure image_path="/assets/images/limb-wars/limb-wars.png" %}